Updated November, 2020

 Over recent decades farmers and others have had the opportunity to invest in a variety of agriculturally based business start-up ventures.
 Many of these have focused on business ventures just past the farm gate such as the processing of crops and livestock.
 Recently, some of these have focused on the production input side of agriculture.

-The most common investment opportunities have been biofuel businesses such as ethanol and biodiesel.
-However, across the Midwest, the investment opportunities have ranged from meat packing facilities to pasta plants to egg-laying facilities to Brazilian agriculture to ammonia fertilizer production.
+Across the Midwest, the investment opportunities have ranged from biofuel businesses to meat packing facilities to pasta plants to egg-laying facilities to Brazilian agriculture to ammonia fertilizer production.
 Deciding whether to participate in these investment opportunities has become an important decision for farmers.
-The points discussed below can help you make the decision for your situation.
+The points discussed below can help you make the best decision for your situation.

 1) How much can you afford to lose?